hpi-swa-lab/squeak-tracedebugger/packages/TraceDebugger.package/TDBMemorySlice.class/README.md

 I represent a time-dependent value that was returned or derived from a TDBMemory.
 My instances are created when requesting time-dependent values from a memory (#object:atTimes:...) and can be transformed (#collect:) into further instances.
-Each instance may also carry along some side effects that were captured during transforming.
+Each instance may also carry along some isolated side effects that were captured during transforming.

 To meet the typical workload of memories, I am implemented as a sparse data structure just like TDBMemory.
 By TDBRangeRetracingSimulator, I am also used for vectorized execution.